-Tours are generally suitable for two-star level riders (see the essentials page for our ride levels).
+Tours are generally suitable for two-star level riders unless otherwise stated (see the FAQ page for our ride levels).
 Acceptance onto tours is subject to places being available and is at the discretion of the leader.
-Tours will usually require a deposit to confirm your place.
+Tours may require a deposit to confirm your place.

 Catching the Tuesday night ferry from Harwich to Hoek van Holland, we head north for two days along the North Sea Route (LF1) through the sand dunes to Hoorn.
 We stay here for two nights, giving us the opportunity to vist the island of Texel.

 Then we cross the mouth of the IJsselmeer on the 30km-long Afsluitdijk into Friesland with its many lakes, stopping at some of the "elfsteden", before turning south to Emmeloord in Flevoland.